boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 This is an interesting one.
 Which repositories have an explicit license file somewhere?
 Note that the lack of a license file does not mean that the project has none, as it might exist within the README or be indicated through SPDX comment tags in-line.

+Sadly it appears that the vast majority of repositories are missing a license.
+I would argue that all software should have a license for a variety of reasons but here is [someone elses take](https://www.infoworld.com/article/2839560/sticking-a-license-on-everything.html) on that.

 | has license | count |
 | ----------- | ----- |
 | no | 6,502,753 |